 Most people are familiar with Mt.
 Sinai.
 This is the mountain where Moses received the Ten Commandments, as we read in Deuteronomy and Exodus.

 God had already delivered the people of Israel, but they were disobedient and needed more structure.
 Moses spoke with God on Mt.
 Sinai, and God gave him the Ten Commandments.

 Many biblical scholars believe that Mt.
 Pisgah and Mt.
 Nebo are one in the same.

 Moses, after many years of wandering in the desert, finally saw the Promised Land.
-It was a both a pleasant and painful moment for him because he would never set foot in the Promised Land, but he surely felt some relief about finally seeing the fruits of his many years of the labor in his lifetime.
+It was both a pleasant and painful moment for him because he would never set foot in the Promised Land, but he surely felt some relief about finally seeing the fruits of his many years of labor in his lifetime.
 It was on Mt.
 Pisgah.
 That he finally saw the Promised Land.